 I came up with these minimum requirements:

 - The blogs have to be mainly about Korean dramas.
-That means that I excluded ones that focus on other forms of Korean entertainment (like K-pop), on celebrities (sorry, Soompi) or on Korean culture and society (reality is vastly overrated).
+That means that I excluded ones that focus on other forms of Korean entertainment, on celebrities or on Korean culture and society.

-- The blogs have to be active – if they haven’t posted anything substantial in the last three months, they are out (no living in the past).
+- The blogs have to be active – if they haven’t posted anything substantial in the last three months, they are out.

 - The blogs need to be reasonably well-written.

-- The blogs should not be overloaded with ads (bye bye to those super-annoying commercials that some blogs place between their posts).
+- The blogs should not be overloaded with ads.

 In addition, it’s nice if they can bring something special to the table, either content- or style-wise.

-So, here’s the first batch of 10 blogs (more are coming soon!) in chronological order:
+So, here’s the first batch of blogs in chronological order:

 Run by: javabeans and girlfriday, currently eight additional contributors (awcoconuts, dramallama, Fanderay, gummimochi, HeadsNo2, LollyPip, odilettante and purplecow)